khachatur-tadevosyan-4/Applications-Licenses/KProject License.md

 15. CONTACT US
 If you have questions or concerns about this Privacy Policy, please contact us with email: khachatur.tds.4@gmail.com

-if you have a concern or compliance regarding our treatment of your personal data you can contact the relevant data protection authority.
-For more information on which authority to contact, please email us here khachatur.tds.4@gmail.com.

 For information collected under this Privacy Policy, the data controller is <b>KProject</b>, registered at <b>apt115, 5 Khaghagh Don St, Yerevan, Armenia</b>